pkp/pkp-docs/student-toolkit/en/appendix-4.md

 ---
-title: Appendix Four: Call for Papers, Cinema in Practice- Student Journal Toolkit
+title: Appendix Four: Call for Papers, Cinema in Practice - Student Journal Toolkit
 ---

 # Appendix Four: Call for Papers, Cinema in Practice